Published on September 27th, 2013 | by Sharilyn Johnson2

 But it’s hard not to fixate on how the set started: shouldn’t a guy this famous – and so concerned with his image – have a prepared method of dealing with the phone issue?
 A method that’s actually entertaining, engaging, and friendly (in addition to being effective)?
 This uncomfortable and unfunny start was fully in his control, regardless of the audience member who made it worse.

-Most other comics digging a hole like this off the top wouldn’t have made it out within their eight minutes.
-But Ansari can do no wrong these days (as will surely be evidenced in the comments of this post).
+Most other comics digging a hole like this off the top wouldn’t have made it out within their eight minutes, but Ansari can do no wrong these days.
 Whether that speaks to his skills, his fame, or a bit of both is in the eye of the beholder.